 Crossbows are a popular choice for hunters.
 Their comfort of use and familiar transition from rifles lessens the learning curve on handling and using a crossbow.
 Crossbows are fun to shoot and fantastic for hunting.
-As with any weapon, there are a few key safety rules and tips that you should take in when operating when.
+As with any weapon, there are a few key safety rules and tips that you should take in when operating.

 It can cause serious injuries if it isn’t used safely and responsibly.
 Before you go out on the hunt or for target practice, here are some Crossbow Safety Tips that every hunter should commit to memory.